Image

 farnborough f1

 The Farnborough F1 (a.k.a.
-Kestrel JP10 and One Aviation K-350) is very similar to the Epic LT.
-Both have two very characteristic curved cockpit windows and (nearly) round cabin windows.
+Kestrel JP10 and One Aviation K-350) is very similar to the Epic LT, so with similar differences compared to the TBM.

 Falcon 402